datamindedbe/conveyor-samples/mlops/housing/README.md

 #### Deployement

-The different workflow tasks in `dags/titanic.py` are wired together.
+The different workflow tasks in `dags/housing.py` are wired together.
 We are ready to deploy our pipeline:

 1. `conveyor build`
 1. `conveyor deploy --env samples --wait`
 1. Navigate to `https://app.conveyor.cloud/environments` and select the `samples` environment
-1. Press the play button next to the `titanic-training` dag in airflow to manually trigger the pipeline
+1. Press the play button next to the `housing-training` dag in airflow to manually trigger the pipeline

 #### Cleanup